 Tourist Tips on Visiting a Mosque

 Mosques in Istanbul are functioning holy sites, and it is important to respect the Islamic faith when entering.
-Guests are required to remove their shoes, which you can either take with you or leave in the shelves by the entrance.
+Guests are required to remove their shoes, which you can either take with you or leave on the shelves by the entrance.
 Both men and women are asked to wear long pants or a long skirt, as shorts and short skirts are considered inappropriate.
 Visitors should also wear a shirt with sleeves, as showing shoulders and arms is also not appropriate.
-Women should carry a scarf to cover their head.
 Women should also cover their hair with a scarf.